fablabbcn/knowledge/docs/fabrication/machines/precious_plastic_shredder.md

   - [User Manual](link to manual)
   - [Info page](https://community.preciousplastic.com/academy/build/shredder)

-### Guides

 ## Troubleshooting

-- Sometimes the blades don’t grab the plastic.
-Try pushing the plastic towards the blades with the tool provided.
-Never attempt to do that with your hands.
+- Blades don’t grab the plastic - Run the machine backward to jostle the material, anti-clockwise on the direction switch **(c.)** // Reposition the material in the shredder by hand when the machine is off.
-- Red light is illuminated means the motor is overloaded.
-Remove material or run the machine backwards.
+- THe Blades stop turnning mid opperation - Is the red light **(d.)** illuminated?
+This indicates the motor is overloaded.
+Switch off machine and remove material or run the machine backwards.
-- If material resistance exceeds the maximum torque of the motor, the machine will stop.
-Basically, there is too much material to be cut and the motor can’t make it.
-Switch off the machine and remove some of the clogged material.
+- Machine will not turn on // blades do not turn - Check that the emergancy stop mushroom button **(f.)** is not apllied. // Check that the lid is correctly closed so that the magnetic safety cut-off is connected.